metaphysics degree

 International College Of Metaphysical Theology

-Bachelor of Metaphysical Theology Degree, B.M.T.
+Bachelor of Metaphysical Theology Degree, B.MT.

 The student will be tested in all aspects of the curriculum.
 In addition to the ascribed format of study and testing, the student will complete outside reading, some of which is mandatory.
 All outside reading must be within the guidelines of the subject matter.